-Best For Automated Savings: Wealthsimple Cash
+Best For Automated Savings: Wealthsimple Save

 Best for Savings App: EQ Bank

 Additionally, there is no minimum balance requirement (though there is a maximum balance of $200,000), and it’s a savings account with no everyday banking fees.
-EQ Bank Savings Plus Account offers free Interac e-Transfers®, as well as free transfers to other EQ accounts and free bill payments.
+Savings Plus Account offers free Interac e-Transfers®, as well as free transfers to other EQ accounts and free bill payments.